andela-ieyo/docify/README.md

       Use `NODE_ENV=test npm test` or `yest --coverage` or `jest --verbose` to run local tests.

 ### API Documentation
-  Click this [api docs](https://docify.herokuapp.com/api-docs)to view the api documentation.
+  Click this [api docs](http://docify.herokuapp.com/api-docs) to view the api documentation.

 ## Status